darshjnn/WebDevMajorProjects/HotelCatalogue/README.md

 This is a simple cataloging system where the user can catalogue all the listings for show casing.

 ## Features:
-1. Modular Code.
+1. Login & Sign up functionality.

-2. Well-defined Schema.
+2. Authentication & Authorization.

 3. Perform CRUD Operations on catalogue.